-Alys Howe teaches both pedal and lever harp (classical and Celtic styles).
-Alys Howe is unique among harpists in North America.
+Alys teaches both pedal and lever harp (classical and Celtic styles).
 She was the first overseas harp student accepted to the prestigious Royal Scottish Academy of Music and Drama (where she studied Traditional Scottish Music and Ethnomusicology) and has won awards in competitions of Scottish harp playing.
 Alys went on to receive an MA (First Class Honours) in Performance of Traditional Irish Music, and has studied and taught at The Gaelic College of Celtic Arts, in Cape Breton.
 Through these programs, Alys studied with many of the most celebrated Celtic harp players of today (including Sileas, Wendy Stewart, Savourna Stevenson, Corrina Hewatt, Catriona McKay, Michael Rooney, Laoise Kelly, and Janet Harbison).

 Alys developed her classical background with teachers including Elizabeth Volpe (VSO Principal Harp), Heidi Krutzen (VO Principal Harp), and studying both the pedal (concert or classical) and the lever (Celtic) harp with Sharlene Wallace at York University, where she graduated with a BFA Hons. in World Music Performance.
-She has performed with various orchestras, including The National Youth Orchestra of Canada, Vancouver Symphony, Vancouver Opera, Vancouver Island Symphony, the orchestra that performed for The Opening Ceremonies of The Vancouver Olympics 2010, Vancouver Philharmonic, West Coast Symphony, and Prince George Symphony.
+She has performed with various orchestras, including The National Youth Orchestra of Canada, Vancouver Symphony, Vancouver Opera, Vancouver Island Symphony, the orchestra that performed for The Opening Ceremonies of The Vancouver Olympics 2010, Vancouver Philharmonic, West Coast Symphony, Prince George Symphony, and the Nova Scotia Youth Symphony.

 Alys Howe’s unique approach to teaching the harp